SysKitTeam/docs-point/releases/cloud/point-2024-03-26-release-note.md

       * **Number Of Versions**
       * **All But The Last File Version**
   * **Improved the Storage Metrics report** with a new Potential Savings tile that includes information on how much storage could be saved by removing all file versions older than X months or removing all file versions except for the last Y file versions.
-    * The tile also includes the Settings button that takes you directly to Settings, where you can set up your own values Storage Management feature.
     * Clicking on either value on the tile filters the report to show the workspaces where the Clean Up action can be performed.
+    * The tile also includes a button that takes you directly to Settings, where you can change the default Storage Management options.
   * **Replaced the Add Storage button** on the Tenant Storage Limit Security & Compliance check with the Clean Up action.
     * This action now leads to the Site Storage Metrics report, where you can free up storage and clean up your file versions.
   * **Improved the Storage tile on the Dashboard**, which now includes information on how much storage you already saved by performing the Clean Up action as well as how much storage you can still potentially save.